 This is because, from short grass, it’s more difficult to get the club underneath the ball, and hence you’re more likely to blade or thin it.

 If your situation calls for a flop, you first need to assess your lie and determine if you’ll be able to get the club underneath the ball.
+Knowing this all comes down to experience.

 How To Hit A Flop